 This is the very best tasting Eggplant Parmesan!
-This easy to make meal is made up of layers of lightly breaded eggplant slices, melted mozzarella cheese, and tomato sauce.
+Made with layers of lightly breaded eggplant slices, melted mozzarella cheese, and tomato sauce.
 A wonderful single serving dish that tastes incredible!

 How To Make Eggplant Parmesan